-GoLand includes predefined keymaps and lets you customize frequently used shortcuts.
+GoLand includes several predefined keymaps and lets you customize frequently used shortcuts.

 To view the keymap configuration, open the Settings/Preferences dialog Ctrl+Alt+S and select Keymap.